-- For the purposes of this subsection (j), "telephone solicitation" means a communication through the use of a telephone by live operators: - (i) soliciting the sale of goods or services; - 5 (ii) receiving orders for the sale of goods or services; - (iii) assisting in the use of goods or services; or - 8 (iv) engaging in the solicitation, administration, or collection of bank or retail credit accounts. - For the purposes of this subsection (j), "marketing or opinion research" means a marketing or opinion research interview conducted by a live telephone interviewer engaged by a corporation or other business entity whose principal business is the design, conduct, and analysis of polls and surveys measuring the opinions, attitudes, and responses of respondents toward products and services, or social or political issues, or both; - (k) Electronic recordings, including but not limited to, a motion picture, videotape, digital, or other visual or audio recording, made of a custodial interrogation of an individual at a police station or other place of detention by a law enforcement officer under Section 5-401.5 of the Juvenile Court Act of 1987 or Section 103-2.1 of the Code of Criminal Procedure of 1963; and - (1) Recording the interview or statement of any person when the person knows that the interview is being conducted by a law
+For the purposes of this subsection (j), "telephone solicitation" means a communication through the use of a telephone by live operators:

+- (i) soliciting the sale of goods or services; - 11 (ii) receiving orders for the sale of goods or services; - (iii) assisting in the use of goods or services; or - 14 (iv) engaging in the solicitation, administration, or collection of bank or retail credit accounts.

+For the purposes of this subsection (j), "marketing or opinion research" means a marketing or opinion research interview conducted by a live telephone interviewer engaged by a corporation or other business entity whose principal business is the design, conduct, and analysis of polls and surveys measuring the opinions, attitudes, and responses of respondents toward products and services, or social or political issues, or both;

+(k) Electronic recordings, including but not limited to, a motion picture, videotape, digital, or other visual or audio recording, made of a custodial interrogation of an individual

+- 1 at a police station or other place of detention by a law - 2 enforcement officer under Section 5-401.5 of the Juvenile Court - 3 Act of 1987 or Section 103-2.1 of the Code of Criminal - 4 Procedure of 1963; - 5 (1) Recording the interview or statement of any person when - 6 the person knows that the interview is being conducted by a law - 7 enforcement officer or prosecutor and the interview takes place - 8 at a police station that is currently participating in the - 9 Custodial Interview Pilot Program established under the - 10 Illinois Criminal Justice Information Act; - 11 (m) An electronic recording, including but not limited to, - 12 a motion picture, videotape, digital, or other visual or audio - 13 recording, made of the interior of a school bus while the - school bus is being used in the transportation of students to - and from school and school-sponsored activities, when the - school board has adopted a policy authorizing such recording, - 17 notice of such recording policy is included in student - 18 handbooks and other documents including the policies of the - 19 school, notice of the policy regarding recording is provided to - 20 parents of students, and notice of such recording is clearly - 21 posted on the door of and inside the school bus. - 22 Recordings made pursuant to this subsection (m) shall be - 23 confidential records and may only be used by school officials - 24 (or their designees) and law enforcement personnel for - 25 investigations, school disciplinary actions and hearings, - 26 proceedings under the Juvenile Court Act of 1987, and criminal

-- 1 enforcement officer or prosecutor and the interview takes place - 2 at a police station that is currently participating in the - 3 Custodial Interview Pilot Program established under the - 4 Illinois Criminal Justice Information Act; and - - 5 (m) Recordings made simultaneously with a video recording - 6 of an oral conversation by a video camera that is in plain - 7 sight and is not disguised or hidden. - 8 (Source: P.A.
-93-206, eff.
-7-18-03; 93-517, eff.
-8-6-03; - 9 93-605, eff.
-11-19-03; 94-556, eff.
-9-11-05.) - 10 Section 99.
+- 1 prosecutions, related to incidents occurring in or around the - 2 school bus; and - 3 (n) Recording or listening to an audio transmission from a - 4 microphone placed by a person under the authority of a law - 5 enforcement agency inside a bait car surveillance vehicle while - 6 simultaneously capturing a photographic or video image. - 7 (Source: P.A.
+94-556, eff.
+9-11-05; 95-258, eff.
+1-1-08; - 8 95-352, eff.
+8-23-07; 95-463, eff.
+6-1-08; 95-876, eff. - 9 8-21-08.) - 10 Section 99.
 Effective date.
 This Act takes effect upon - 11 becoming law.